-almost all living organisms and man-made soft materials (from your outdoor rainjacket to the LCD screen in front of you) are composed of thermally active molecules with well-defined functions and structures.
-The constituing molecules, whether they form your DNA or coffee cup, are actually held together by weak molecular interactions and thus can change their conformations and positions transiently.
-This versatility not only provides unprecedented survival capabilities to biological machinery but also is the key element to design next generation functional materials.
+all living organisms and man-made soft materials (from your outdoor rainjacket to the screen you are facing at the moment) are composed of thermally active molecules with well-defined functions, structures and sizes.
+These constituing molecules are held together by weak molecular interactions and thus can change their conformations and positions transiently to respond various external stimuli, such as electric field, flow, pH, etc. This versatility provides unprecedented survival and evolutionary capabilities in biological environment but also is a key element to design next generation active materials and smart drugs.

-My research aims to understand organizational and stimuli-responsive properties of synthetic and biological systems by using advanced computer simulations and statistical physics.
-I employ simulation schemes both in atomistic and coarse-grained levels, as well as statistical mechanical approaches.
-Shoulder to shoulder with my colleagues, I aim to resolve various biophysics and materials science related problems, on which we have currently either none or limited understanding.
+My research aims to understand kinetics and stimuli-responsive properties of synthetic and biological systems at molecular scales by using advanced computer simulations and analytical approaches.
+I employ simulation schemes both on atomistic and coarse-grained levels, as well as statistical mechanical approaches.
+Shoulder to shoulder with my colleagues, we try to resolve various complex problems in biology and materials sciences, on which we have currently either none or limited understanding.

 Co-Assembly of Peptide Amphiphiles (PAs) and Lipids into Supramolecular Nanostructures